 Young people account for a significant proportion of our community and each level of government is committed to providing better outcomes for our future leaders.
+In recent years, each level of government has significantly improved how they engage and consult young people and this has greatly assisted in creating more inclusive, stronger communities.

+Parents, caregivers and family have the most significant influence on a child and young person's learning, development and wellbeing.
 Adolescence is a time of rapid physical, emotional, cognitive and social development.
 Intensive brain remodelling is underway and this continues through to the mid 20's.
 Peer influences become an important driver and this can be challenging for family relationships.
 Culture, ethnicity, gender and sexuality become increasing important for the developing young person.